 Visits to MIT Medical are by appointment, except for urgent care.
 Urgent medical care is available at MIT Medical seven days a week from 7 am to 11 pm.
-The Mental Health and Counseling Service also has walk-in urgent care hours from 2 pm to 4 pm daily, Monday through Friday.
+The Mental Health and Counseling Service also has walk-in hours for urgent matters from 2 pm to 4 pm daily, Monday through Friday.
 MIT community members should call 617-253-4481 or 617-258-0656 (TTY) day or night for medical advice.

 Health Insurance Requirements

 All MIT students must have health insurance that meets the requirements for the Massachusetts Student Health Insurance Plan (SHIP).
 Students with J-1 visas under MIT sponsorship must have insurance that also meets US Department of State regulations for themselves and their spouses and children who accompany them.
 More information about Massachusetts health insurance requirements may be found at https://medical.mit.edu/learn-about-health-plans-student/waivers/.

 MIT Student Health Plan